 Now, as always, there are some exceptions.
 Sometimes counselling is briefer and more solution-focused (eg CBT), and sometimes hypnotherapy can be done over a longer term (eg hypno-analysis).
 And, as I mentioned earlier, every therapist has their own way of working.

 My own way of working often includes a mixture of different therapies, including CBT (Cognitive Behavioural Therapy), EFT Tapping, and NLP , as well as counselling and hypnotherapy.
 I tailor my style to each client to ensure they get most effective kind of help possible.

 Get in touch

 Interested in working with me?
 You’re welcome to book a free initial consultation.
-To get in touch just CLICK HERE or fill in the form below.
+To schedule an informal phone chat just CLICK HERE or fill in the form below.

 And whichever therapy you decide to go for, I wish you the best of luck on your journey.